Shima-Isobe Station

 Shima-Isobe Station (志摩磯部駅, Shima-Isobe-eki) is a passenger railway station in located in the city of Shima, Mie Prefecture, Japan, operated by the private railway operator Kintetsu Railway.

 Lines

 Shima-Isobe Station is served by the Shima Line, and is located 57.5 rail kilometers from the terminus of the line at Ise-Nakagawa Station.

 Station layout

-The station was consists of a single island platform and a single island platform serving three tracks, connected to an elevated station building by footbridges.
-However, Platform 3 is a deadhead platform, and is not used for passenger embarkation/disembarkation.
+The station consists of a single island platform and a single island platform serving three tracks, connected to an elevated station building by footbridges.
+However, Platform 3 is a deadhead platform, and is not used for passenger embarkation or disembarkation.